conflabs/wcia-analytes/docs/ShelfStability.md

-# ShelfStability
+# Shelf Stability
-A list of ShelfStability Analytes for use in interoperability.
+A list of Shelf Stability Analytes for use in interoperability.

 ----------------------------------------